Breakmaster Cylinder: Persona

 Since Cylinder's earliest contributions to TL;DR, radio hosts have credited the composer as "The Mysterious Breakmaster Cylinder" and claimed to never have met nor spoken with them, nor to have any knowledge of who Cylinder actually is.
 Cylinder has perpetuated this mystique of pseudonymity in interviews stating, "I guess the anonymity is interesting", and, "My face (if I have a face) doesn't matter".
 In the final episode of Reply All, Cylinder revealed that they are a Taurus and have lived in three different sections of the United States.

 During his time at Gimlet Media, Reply All host Alex Goldman asserted that he and his staff did not know Cylinder's secret identity.
-"I found him, or they—we don't really know—on the internet," he said in an interview with the Sydney Morning Herald.
+"I found him, or they—we don't really know—on the internet," Goldman said in an interview with the Sydney Morning Herald.
 "I contacted him and he agreed to work with us, so long as he could remain anonymous."
 Jerod Santo and Adam Stacoviak from podcasting network The Changelog exclusively use Breakmaster Cylinder's music to score all of their shows, yet claim to not know if Cylinder is a "guy [or] girl—we're not sure if it's one person [or] many people."
 For an interview with The Secret Room podcast, Cylinder fielded questions through a mix of flying saucer-style mashups of pop songs and an old Speak & Spell on the fritz.
-In an audio story about Breakmaster Cylinder's compositional and recording techniques, Song Exploder producer Hrishikesh Hirway states, "I interviewed Breakmaster Cylinder, but out of respect for his or her privacy and mystery, I had an actor replace Breakmaster Cylinder's voice...or did I?"
+In an audio story about Breakmaster Cylinder's compositional and recording techniques, Song Exploder producer Hrishikesh Hirway states, "I interviewed Breakmaster Cylinder, but out of respect for his or her privacy and mystery, I had an actor replace Breakmaster Cylinder's voice...
+Or did I?".

+Cylinder appeared on the July 22, 2025 episode of pop music criticism podcast Switched on Pop, interviewed by host Charlie Harding, in which they appeared to be, and admitted to, using their real voice for the interview.
+Cylinder answered many questions regarding their desire for anonymity and their history of obscuring their appearance and voice, yet remained evasive about their identity.

-It has been speculated on Reddit that the name "Breakmaster Cylinder" is a portmanteau of "breakmaster"—a musician who works with breakbeats—and "master cylinder"—an automotive component that regulates the brakes of a car, truck, or motorcycle.
+It has been speculated on Reddit that the name "Breakmaster Cylinder" is a portmanteau of "breakmaster", a musician who works with breakbeats, and "master cylinder", an automotive component that regulates the brakes of a car, truck, or motorcycle.
 When asked about their gender, Cylinder has referred to themself using the singular they pronoun.
 In photographs, Cylinder appears as a head shrouded in a black motorcycle helmet painted with white bug-eyes that are actually a pair of full stop marks that form the base of two exclamation points.
 Their head is shown on a variety of different bodies and gender expressions, and occasionally on a manipulated portrait of Johann Sebastian Bach.
 Despite their allure of secrecy, Cylinder has gained repute for responding to fan letters and being easily accessible via the internet.